 Now a day, a lot of retail Meat Departments only need to be staffed by boneless boxed meat cutters.

-A lot of chefs have bemoaned the fact that many modern mainstream pork loins tend to lack flavor and juiciness when fully cooked.
+A lot of chefs have bemoaned the fact that most modern mainstream pork loins tend to lack flavor and juiciness when fully cooked.

 The solution to the lack of palatability that the chefs came up with was to buy locally raised lard type hog; that are now called Heritage breeds.